mikebenfield/redwood/README.md

 Redwood is a fast and accurate Decision Forest implementation.

-The algorithm used is essentially that described in Geurts, Damien, and Wehenkel's Extremely Randomized Trees (2008).
+The algorithm used is essentially that described in Geurts, Ernst, and Wehenkel's Extremely Randomized Trees (2006).

 ## Comparison with scikit-learn